Lacarmichael/README.md/README.md

 Projects:

 I've had the privilege of working with team 9 this semester to analyze cervical cancer risks in developing countries.
 This project has sparked and continued my passion for AI in healthcare.
-This project combined all of my experiences in the MSBA from data-wrangling to presenting in front of Executive Partners at the conclusion of the course.
+This project combined all of my experiences from data-wrangling to presenting in front of Executive Partners at the conclusion of the course.
 Throughout the course, I was constantly reminded at the complexity of data and power in translating data into tangible real-world solutions that can help save lives.

 Contact Information: